 Another angle worth exploring is the idea of reopening a “closed waiting list.”
 This is a waiting list for a specific model that you stopped taking orders on because you decided the backlog is too great or the wait times are too onerous.
 Now, you’ve decided to open up the list and are taking orders.
 By communicating this waitlist reopening via email, phone, or flyer, you have a new customer-focused pitch to reactivate potential buyers, turning a problem into an opportunity.
 You could even reach back out when there’s been a “cancellation” on the list: “a customer canceled and there is a spot, And naturally I thought of you.”

-- Discounts for full payment: Knock a certain percentage off the price for anyone paying full cost upfront.
+- Discounts, free chemical package, or free accessory for full payment: Knock a certain percentage off the price for anyone paying full cost upfront.

-- Discounts for partial payment: Offer a smaller discount price for anyone paying 75% down.
+- Discounts free chemical package, or free accessory for partial payment: Offer a smaller discount price for anyone paying 75% down.

 - Free service calls: Offer a limited number of maintenance calls or water care package for their new spa.
 “Because you’re waiting so long, we are going to include…” For dealers who also offer service contracts, this is a great way to enhance the lifetime value of a customer.